Seoul Station (film): Release

+The film debuted on 5 April 2016 at the Brussels International Fantastic Film Festival.
+Created by Yeon San-ho, this animated film is considered as the prequel to his critically acclaimed movie, Train to Busan.
+American distributor Filmrise released the DVD and Blu-ray versions of Seoul Station on 25 July 2017.

+The film had special screening in the Korean Horizons section of the 25th New York Asian Film Festival on 13 July 2026 as part of the 25th anniversary of the festival.

+Reception

 Clarence Tsui of The Hollywood Reporter called the film "a simple, thrilling ride through a fiend-infested world."
 James Marsh of South China Morning Post gave a rating of 3/5.
 He commented that the film addresses South Korea's societal issues including prostitution and homelessness.
 Gwilym Mumford of The Guardian also gave the film a 3/5 rating.
 He stated that this film is different from Train to Busan because it focuses on the "desperate souls trapped in life's margins."
 According to Box Office Mojo, the film has a cumulative gross of $2,021,735 worldwide.

-Home media

-The film debuted on 5 April 2016 at the Brussels International Fantastic Film Festival.
-Created by Yeon San-ho, this animated film is considered as the prequel to his critically acclaimed movie, Train to Busan.
-American distributor Filmrise released the DVD and Blu-ray versions of Seoul Station on 25 July 2017.
-The animated film is also available to stream on Amazon Prime Video, Tubi, Apple TV and Shudder.